marionlamoureux/iceberg_lab/README.md

 In this workshop you will learn how to take advantage of Iceberg to support Data Lakehouse initiatives.

+**Value Propositions**:

-**Value Propositions**: Take advantage of Iceberg - CDP’s Open Data Lakehouse, to experience:
+Take advantage of Iceberg - **CDP Open Data Lakehouse**, to experience:
 - Better performance
 - Lower maintenance responsibilities
 - Multi-function analytics without having many copies of data
 - Greater control

-It will also
+It will also give on overview of **Cloudera Data Flow** to give hands on experience of:
+- real-time data streaming
+- out of the box connection to various data sources and integration with Iceberg
+- easy deployment of data pipelines using no code and accelerators

+And finally an overview of the SQL Stream Builder powered by Flink including:
+- make streaming processing accessible with simply SQL
+- easy integration with Iceberg

 *Note to admins: Refer to the Setup file containing the recommendations to setup the lab*